dfinity/motoko/design/FAQ.md

 > 4. Where would I want to define a `class` versus an `object`? (explain that distinction, if possible)

 A class is a family of objects of the same type.
-There used to be support for checked down-casting (instance of) on classes but we got rid of that, so really a class is just a type def plus constructor function (that's actually what it desugars to as well.
+There used to be support for checked down-casting (instance of) on classes but we got rid of that, so really a class is just a type def plus constructor function (that's actually what it desugars to as well).

 > 5. Where would I want to define an `object` versus a `record` (explain that distinction, if possible)

-I guess an object would typically encapsulate state, fields would be private by default (eventhough they aren't currently).
-Records would be immutable with fields public by default.
-But I don't think we actually have records per se, except for shared objects (which are mean to stateless).
+I guess an object would typically encapsulate state, and fields would be private by default (eventhough they aren't currently).
+Records would have fields public by default.
+In the end, an object really is just a record of values and any state encapsulation is by virtue of the object having fields that are functions that close over state in their environments.
+The distinction between shared objects and non-shared ones is that we don't an  object that has a mutable field, and thus isn't sharable, to become sharable just by virtue of forgetting that field through subtyping.
+That was the intention anyway.

 > 6. What types permit mutation and how is that expressed; what restrictions come with using mutable memory?